stevedavid/jquery-progress/README.md

 ## Usage
 * **HTML**

 By default, this plugin works great with [Bootstrap progress bars](http://getbootstrap.com/components/#progress) but it can handle any DOMElement.
-The purpose is to animate the element's CSS property `width` from `0%` to `100%` based on what the back-end script sends back.
 ```html
 <div class="progress">
     <div class="progress-bar progress-bar-striped active" style="width: 0%">